andjelx/bridgectl/README.md

 ### Requirements
 - Python >= 3.10
 - For running Bridge on Linux containers: Docker Desktop
-- BridgeCTL can be installed on Windows, Linux or Mac (as long as python3 is installed)
+- BridgeCTL can be installed on Windows, Linux or Mac (as long as the correct version of Python is installed)

 ### Demo
 [Getting started with BridgeCTL](https://www.youtube.com/watch?v=n_jMKC9t6hw)